-The 15-card deck contains 3 copies of 5 different characters (Ambassador, Assassin, Captain, Contessa, Duke).
+The deck is an even distribution of 5 different characters: (Ambassador, Assassin, Captain, Contessa, Duke).

 Each player begins with ₤2 (or ₤1 in a two-player game) and 2 cards.
 Money is public knowledge, but character cards in hand are secret.